 When you’re a small business owner, marketing can be one of your biggest challenges.
 In fact, marketing problems are among the top causes of small business failure.
 Effectively marketing your product or service might be more complicated than you expect—especially if you’re new to marketing.
-Here are seven steps to help you build and implement a winning marketing strategy for your business.
+Here are seven steps to help you build and implement a winning small business marketing plan.

 1. Set Marketing Goals

-To pursue success at marketing, the first step is to define success by setting specific goals.
+The first step in a successful small business marketing plan is to set specific goals.
 For best results, select goals that can be quantified and measured.
 Examples of measurable marketing goals include:

 - Increasing your social media engagement, as measured by number of followers, comments, shares, or leads generated from social media